This post is also available in: French

 I have had a very positive feeling using the FreeStyle Libre for a week.

 I agree with what most of users say about it.
-Read for example the interesting and detailed testimony of Mike on his blog
+Read for example the interesting and detailed testimony of Mike on

 The reader is indeed very easy and intuitive to use.

 One button gives access to the scan function and to different reading options such as graphs of glucose history…

 The sensor was harmless to applyl and since then I have forgotten that I am wearing it.